On this page:

 - certify the documents and their own identity.

-Download the Consent to national criminal history and other record checks form (Word, 141KB).
+Download the Consent to Nationally Coordinated Criminal History Check form (Word, 141KB).

 Four identity documents

 ACIC has replaced the previous 100-point identity system with a new set of identity requirements.
 To complete the record checks form, provide four documents including at least:

 - one primary use in the community document, and

 - two secondary use in the community documents.

 Required identity documents

 Commencement documents – at least one of these

 - full Australian birth certificate (not an extract or birth card)